Breckin Meyer: Career

 Meyer played several roles as a druggie, starting with his debut in Freddy's Dead: The Final Nightmare (1991), in which he was dispatched in a video game.
-His breakthrough screen role was in the teen hit Clueless (1995) as the skateboarding stoner.
-Meyer offered similar characterizations in The Craft and John Carpenter's Escape from L.A. (both 1996).
+His breakthrough screen role was in the teen hit Clueless (1995) as the skateboarding stoner, Travis Birkenstock.
+Meyer gave similar characterizations in The Craft and John Carpenter's Escape from L.A. (both 1996).
 He played the best friend of an Olympic hopeful in the biopic Prefontaine (1997) and a high-school student yearning to leave his hometown in Dancer, Texas Pop.
 81 (1998).

 In 54 (also 1998), a look at life in the famous '70s nightspot Studio 54, the actor was cast as a busboy married to the coat check girl (Salma Hayek) and pursued by a bartender (Ryan Phillippe).
-Meyer is close friends with Phillippe, with whom he and Seth Green share a production company.
+Meyer is close friends with Phillippe, with whom he and Seth Green own a production company.

 Meyer would subsequently appear in films including Go (1999) and The Insider (1999) before graduating to a full-fledged leading role in the DreamWorks hit Road Trip (2000), in which he again played a character traveling cross country, a college student hoping desperately to retrieve a videotape of himself having sex with another girl, which was accidentally mailed to his long-distance girlfriend.